China March factory activity unexpectedly expands, but outlook still grim

 The NBS attributed the surprise rebound in PMI, a month-on-month indicator, to its record low base in February and cautioned that the readings do not signal a stabilization in economic activity.

+Markets reacted positively to the PMI survey, with Asian stock rising as investors seemed relieved by the rare good news as the pandemic showed few signs of abating.

-Indeed, analysts say a sustainable bounce in manufacturing activity looked some way off despite a slowdown in China’s coronavirus infections from its peak in February.
+China’s yuan, however, didn’t budge, reflecting analysts’ broad views that a sustainable bounce in manufacturing activity looked some way off despite a slowdown in China’s coronavirus infections from its peak in February.

 Many warn that manufacturers and overall economic activity will remain under intense pressure in coming months in light of the rapid spread of the virus across the world, the unprecedented lockdowns in several countries and the almost near certainty of a global recession.